WebFikirleri/CI-Slugify/README.md

     $title = 'Page Title which is going to be a slug';
     $slug = $this->slugify->slug_unique($title, 'posts_table', 'slug');

 It generates a new unique slug.
-If same slug exists it appends a numeric value to slug.
+If same slug exists, it will append a numeric value to the slug.
 Ex:

 * about-us
 * about-us-1